fourzedotEXE/lora-based_morse-transceiver/README.md

 - Lessons learned:
   - Designing hardware at a system level
   - Drawing from foundational concepts learned in university to research ways to achieve an engineering goal (circuit analysis, data types in C, embedded systems knowledge, signals and systems)
-  - Arduino is a hobbyist-platform and you are severly limited to what you can do with just a single Arduino MCU
+  - Arduino is a hobbyist-platform and you are severely limited to what you can do with just a single Arduino MCU

 ### Remaning Issues :warning:
 - Message transmission on the tranceiver is inconsistent only on start-up (software-related issue)